Wizcorp/node-localcache/README.md

 Returns an object containing information about the state of the cache.

-### cache.add(key, value, [ttl])
+### cache.add(key, value, [ttl], [touchIfExists])

 Adds a value to the cache, optionally expiring after `ttl` seconds.
-If a value with that key already exists, it will not be overwritten and false will be returned.
-True will be returned otherwise.
+If a value with that key did not yet exist, it will be created and the new value will be returned.
+If a value did exist, it will not be overwritten, and instead that existing value will be returned.
+Also, if `touchIfExists` is true, the existing value will get `ttl` as a new time-to-live.

 ### cache.set(key, value, [ttl])

 Adds a value to the cache, optionally expiring after `ttl` seconds.
 If a value with that key already exists, it will be overwritten.
+For chainability, set() will return the value.

+### cache.touch(key, ttl)

+Resets the value's expiration time to now + `ttl` seconds.
+The value that `key` holds will be returned.

 ### cache.del(key)

 Deletes the value with key `key` from the cache.
-If the value existed, true will be returned.
+If the value existed, this deleted value will be returned.
-False otherwise.
+If it did not exist, undefined will be returned.

 ### cache.get(key)